RREC for Midlands Area and Corporate Division (HSE Dublin & Midlands)

 4. Submit your completed your HSE's Data Privacy Impact Assessment Screening and Record Tool for HSE Employees involved in the Conduct or Management of Research (this screening tool should be used by all applicants from March 2023).

-5. If indicated, submit your completed DPIA (reviewed by relevant DPO) - see below for more information.
+5. If indicated, submit your completed DPIA (reviewed by relevant DPO).
 Please allow yourself sufficient time to complete the DPIA and to have it reviewed by relevant DPO prior to our submission deadlines.

 6. We ask for proof of GDPR training: